YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 **Answer:** Panic of 1901

-## Architecture & Code:
+## Architecture and Code:

-The [architecture](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py) of R-Net network takes the question and the passage as an input and outputs an interval on the passage that contains the answer.
+The [architecture](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py) of R-Net network takes the question and the passage as inputs and outputs an interval on the passage that contains the answer.
 The process consists of several steps:
-1. Encode question and passage
+1. Encode the question and the passage
 2. Obtain question aware representation for the passage
 3. Apply self-matching attention on the passage to get its final representation.
-4. Predict the interval which contains the answer of a question.
+4. Predict the interval which contains the answer of the question.

-Each of the steps is implemented as some sort of recurrent neural network.
+Each of these steps is implemented as some sort of recurrent neural network.
 The model is trained end-to-end.

-### What is a recurrent neural network and how we define it.
+### Visualizing Complex Recurrent Networks

 Recurrent NN h(t) = A(xt, ht) = schema